 With so many things to do in North Carolina, you can make a day trip or weekend of it all year long.
 From outdoor adventures to historical landmarks, and from top tourist attractions to weird and unusual sites North Carolina is a vacationers dreamland.
 Mountains or beaches, take your pick…just get to North Carolina and have some fun!

-One of our most memorable family vacations was in Onslow County, NC.
+Get ready for a fun, relaxing family vacation in Onslow County, NC.
+It is only 1.5 hour flight (or about a 7 hour drive) from Atlanta.
 Stay on the river in Swansboro, enjoying everything from a Family Picnic Cruise with Bayonet Enterprises to a half-day sand dollar/whelk/shark teeth excursion with Marsh Cruises.
 Try kayaking or paddleboarding, and shrimping and crabbing, too.

-Or take a more relaxed coastal vacation in North Topsail Beach (pictured above.)
-Stay in the St Regis Resort or Villa Capriani – both right on the beach and ideal for families.
+Or take a more relaxed coastal vacation in North Topsail Beach.
+Stay in the St Regis Resort or Villa Capriani.
+Both are right on the beach and ideal for families.